aliclark/the_wooden_sword/README.md

 [Evolved Existence Programming](Evolved%20Existence%20Programming.md) - a theory on the hard problem of Consciousness - Metaphysics and Biology
 <br>*Originally created 11th January 2024*

-[Evolved Emergent Qualia](Evolved%20Emergent%20Qualia.md) - scientific predictions relating to the easy problem of consciousness - Biology
+[Evolved Emergent Qualia](Evolved%20Emergent%20Qualia.md) - scientific predictions relating to the easy problem of consciousness in Neuroscience - Biology
 <br>*Originally created 5th January 2024*

 [Nothing is a Contradiction](Nothing%20is%20a%20Contradiction.md) - a philosophical theory of Actuality - Ontology, Metaphysics